Doctor of Psychology (PsyD) In Clinical Psychology Program

 Forensic Psychology Concentration

-Forensic psychologists practice at the intersection of psychology and the law.
-Practice opportunities exist within court clinics, the prison system, mental health clinics that service adults, children and families, psychiatric hospitals, and private practice.
-Forensic psychologists frequently provide psycholegal evaluations, forensic consultations , treatment and expert testimony to the courts in both criminal and civil cases on a broad array of topics, such as mental status at the time of a criminal offense, competence to stand trial, “aid-in-sentencing”, the legal significance of trauma-related diagnoses (e.g., “battering and its effects”, etc.), threat assessments, child maltreatment and child custody assessments and evaluations, juvenile delinquency evaluations, law enforcement candidate screenings and fitness for duty appraisals and civil commitment evaluations.
+Widely viewed as an exponentially explosive sub-specialty in clinical psychology, forensic psychologists practice at the intersection of psychology and the law and apply clinical and forensic psychology "best practices" to individuals involved in legal systems.
+Forensic psychologists play an important role in assisting legal systems in understanding potential psychological issues and helping judges and juries weigh their legal significance.
+More specifically, those practicing forensic psychology frequently provide psycho-legal evaluations, forensic consultations, treatment and testimony in both criminal and civil proceedings on a broad array of topics, such as mental status at the time of a criminal offense, competence to stand trial, "aid-in-sentencing", juvenile delinquency, the legal significance of trauma-related diagnoses (e.g., "battering and its effects", etc.), threat assessments, personal injury, malpractice, social security determinations, workers' compensation, child maltreatment and child custody and divorce evaluations- all in the service of responding to the psychological problems posed by crime and victimization.

-Pre-doctoral internship sites include court clinics, forensic hospital units or hospital units with forensic beds, correctional facilities, child and family forensic or mental health clinics, forensic residential treatment facilities, among others.
-Students must spend one year at a site related to child/adolescent and family forensic psychology and a second year at a site involving adult forensic work.
+In their 3rd and 4th years, students must spend one year at a site related to child/adolescent and family forensic psychology and a second year at a site involving adult forensic work.
+Pre-doctoral internship sites include outpatient treatment clinics, child, adolescent or adult treatment facilities, court clinics, forensic hospital units or hospital units with forensic beds, correctional facilities, legal advocacy agencies, forensic residential treatment facilities, among others.
 Students will gain experience in assessment, evaluation, testing and treatment methods that will prepare students to work with a diverse forensic populations.

 Students accepted into the Forensic Psychology concentration are required to complete a Doctoral Project germane to the specialty field of Forensic Psychology.

-Upon completion of all clinical doctoral requirements and Forensic Psychology Concentration requirements, the student will receive a certificate of completion in the pre-doctoral training program in Forensic Psychology.
+Upon completion of all clinical doctoral program and forensic psychology concentration requirements, the student will be acknowledged and receive a Certificate of completion in Forensic Psychology at graduation.

 Frequently Asked Questions